phillipjenks/nbody/README.md

 - GravityStrength: Constant parameter that defines the strength of gravity
 - SofteningParam: Constant that is added to r^2 in the denominator of the gravity equation to avoid numerical errors from dividing by small numbers
 - DebugOutput: (0 or 1) Controls detail of output.
 0 is recommended unless you're debugging your sim parameters.

+## Test Problems

+Included in this repo are several test problems.
+To run an individual test problem

+- build the nbody executable
+- cd into the `test` directory
+- run `python run_test.py <problem_name>`

+This will build the body and config files for the test problem, run the simulation, and create the output movie `nbody_out.mp4`.
+The file `profile_data` will also be created.
+It shows some time profiling stats for the test problem.

+To create your own test problem, you will need to provide a `problem.py` file in your test problem directory. `problem.py` should define a class `Problem` that inherits from the `BodyBuilder` utility class in the `problem_builder` module.
+You need to override the `build_bodies` method, which returns a list of body objects.
+These bodies will be used to create your problem's initial condition.
+You can also provide a `config.py` file, which defines the class `Config` (inherits from `ConfigFileBuilder`) in order to provide custom params.
+Providing your own `config.txt` file that you build yourself is also sufficient.
+See the included test problems for examples.